-However, for many, getting a digital transformation right immediately following a pandemic hasn’t been easy.
+However, getting a digital transformation right immediately following a pandemic hasn’t been easy for many.
 We’ve seen stores like Lord & Taylor, Brooks Brothers, Pier 1, Gold’s Gym, and more fall into bankruptcy.
 On the other hand, Chewy, Lululemon, Dick’s Sporting Goods, and more are cleaning up thanks to agile digital operations.
 What is making the difference, and how can retailers digitally transform successfully?

 What Should Retailers Prioritize to Leverage the Benefits of Digital Transformation?